Undistraction/coons-patch/README.md

 pnpm run test-watch # Run tests and watch for changes
 ```

-Due to the volume and complexity of the data returned from the API, the tests use snapshots of the data as test fixtures.
-These snapshots ar generated using:
+The tests use snapshots of the data as test fixtures.
+These snapshots are generated using:

 ```bash
 pnpm run test-snapshot
 ```

 This will generate data for all of the fixure definitions in `./tests/fixtures.js`.
 This command should only be run when absolutely necessary as the current snapshots capture the verified working state of the data.
-To add new fixtures add new definitions to `./tests/fixtures.js`.
+To add new fixtures, add new definitions to `./tests/fixtures.js`.

 ### Lint